xaosfiftytwo/xscripts/README.md

   and is named "xsetrootbitmap.xbm".
 Or, if `$bitmapdir` is defined, it will choose a random .xbm from there.
 Some simple tiles are provided in the `xbm` directory.
-- if `$conkydir` is defined, `$conkydir/xappspicker.conkyrc` will be started.
-  Else, if `./conky/xappspicker.conkyrc` exists in the theme's root directory, it will be started.
+- If `./conky/xappspicker.conkyrc` exists in the theme's root directory, conky will start it. if your theme doe _not_ have an `xappspicker.conkyrc`, the one from the previous theme will be killed.
 - another option is to invert particular colors, and use them for xsetroot.

 Adjustments are made in the MAIN section (the last 25 or so lines of the script).